 The Bible isn’t so hard on lesbians.
 It doesn’t say they have to be executed or damned or anything.
 But it does say it’s shameful when women engage in homosexual relations, right?
 Only when it’s unnatural.
 And having sex with women is only unnatural for straight women, not for lesbians.
 So I guess this passage isn’t really about lesbians at all.

-There is one passage in the Bible that includes “practicing homosexuality” in a list of sins… though according to some translations, that only means male homosexuality.
+There is one passage in the Bible that includes “practicing homosexuality” in a list of sins, but but that’s an overly broad translation of a word that literally means “man-bed“.
+It’s an obscure Greek word of uncertain meaning, but whatever it means, it probably doesn’t include women bedding women.
 Other than that, the Bible has nothing to say about lesbians.

 What did the Sodomites do?

 The Bible is awfully anti-gay, but one thing it does not say is that Sodom and Gomorrah were destroyed because of homosexuality.
 The Sodomite men in the story do seem to be gay; they all want to have sex with the men visiting Lot, and they aren’t interested when Lot offers to let them have sex with his daughters instead.11 But the Bible never says that was why God destroyed Sodom.

 There are two passages in the Bible that give specific reasons for Sodom and Gomorrah being considered evil.
 One is a list of failings that have nothing to do with sex.
 The other says they were punished for sexual immorality, but it doesn’t specify what kind of acts they were being punished for.
 Could it mean rape?
 The malicious way the men of Sodom talked about what they wanted to do did sound pretty rapey.
 I see no reason to assume that second passage is referring to homosexuality when it could just as easily be talking about rape.

 Fun fact: Christians used to have a same-sex kissing ritual